 Step 2: On the next screen, select Settings.

-For iOS, you won’t see a General category.
+Keep in mind that for iOS devices, you won’t see that General category.
 As shown below, you’ll see the Restricted Mode setting sandwiched between the Dark Theme and Play HD on Wi-Fi only toggles.
 Tap the blue toggle to switch off Restricted Mode.